bnb-chain/bnb-chain.github.io/docs/beaconchain/get-started.md

 ### Use SDKs

 SDKs are also provided as a starting point for your apps.<br/>
-There are two advanced SDK solutions for Beacon Chain : [Java](<https://github.com/bnb-chain/java-sdk>) and [Golang](<https://github.com/bnb-chain/go-sdk>).<br/>
+There are two advanced SDK solutions for BNB Beacon Chain : [Java](<https://github.com/bnb-chain/java-sdk>) and [Golang](<https://github.com/bnb-chain/go-sdk>).<br/>
 Both solutions provide functions for:<br/>

 * Create wallets and manage keys
-* Encode/sign transactions and submit to Beacon Chain /DEX, including Transfer, New Order, Cancel Order, etc.
+* Encode/sign transactions and submit to BNB Beacon Chain /DEX, including Transfer, New Order, Cancel Order, etc.
-* Communicate with Beacon Chain /DEX Node RPC calls through public node RPC services or your own private full nodes
+* Communicate with BNB Beacon Chain /DEX Node RPC calls through public node RPC services or your own private full nodes

 Please refer to specific SDK documentation for more information: